What is Economy 7 or Domestic Economy?

 Get support and advice about all-electric heating.
 We've got information about how storage heaters work, tariff timings, and how to use an electric wet radiator system plus much more.

 Do you have an online account?
 Register for one now and you'll be able to give us your meter readings, view your bills, and make payments.
-And if you need to set-up or change a Direct Debit, use our online form.

 If you can't find the information you need online, you can contact us and we'll do our best to help.